minprog/programmeren-2/onderwerp/30 oop/cards/content.md

     if __name__ == "__main__":

-Anything that's inside this `if` will only be executed if we run the file directly from the command line using `python cardgame.py`.
+Anything that's inside this `if` will only be executed if we run the file directly from the command line using `python3 cardgame.py`.

 In the `if`, **write** a few statements to create example `Card` objects.